Skip links

 5 Steps from Idea to Premiere

-01 Choose a story — with script and storyboard included.
+01 Choose a ready-made story

-04 Create a poster and premiere tickets with ready-made templates.
+04 Create a poster

 Unpacking the Babiling Animation Kit